pdorfman/Perception/README.md

 # Perception Bills of Materials Exercise
 This repository contains all of the artifacts I have created for the "Bill of Materials" technical exercise.
-Below you will find a short description of each asset, as well as assumptions, techologies used, etc.
+Below you will find a short description of each asset, as well as technologies leveraged, and the known issue you may encounter.

 I thank you for the opportunity to show you my wares, and hope you enjoy!

 ## PerceptionBOMs.war
 The web app is ready to deploy to an application server.
 The context root of the application is the default: "PerceptionBOMs".
-There are no server-specific configuration steps necessary.
+There are no server-specific configuration steps necessary - just plug and play!

 This WAR was exported from the source code residing in this repo as of the final commit.